cseanburns/geo-titles/manuscript/title-manuscript.md

 13).
-However, papers without specific geographical names in the titles might still be limited to specific geographical areas, and this raises questions not only about why some authors include geographical information in titles, but also why some authors do not.
+However, papers without specific geographical names in the titles might still be limited to specific geographical areas, and this raises questions not only about why some authors include geographical information in titles but also why some authors do not.

 Only one study, that we could find, has shown different patterns in how geographic names are used in titles among researchers around the world.